What’s Good for the Planet, is Good for You

 Worried about protein?
 Don’t be.
 It turns out that vegans actually have higher blood protein and albumin levels than those who consume meat, eggs, and dairy regularly.
 Know your sources of vegan proteins, B12, and multivitamins/minerals and forget about it.
 Fermented foods are always recommended.
 Additionally, many plant sources, nuts and legumes contain more protein than meat and this protein is much more bio-available.
 This means your body doesn’t have to take days and even weeks, trying to digest it, as with meat.

 For help getting started with vegetarian meals and recipes, please visit: Vegetarian.com, EartherAcademy.com and Vegan.com.
 These resources provide lots of ways to help you get started.
 Don’t overthink it at first, just give it a try and see what happens.
+Additionally, you can go vegan with the Terminator and the Gladiators in the Game Changers film.

 For more on this topic, please visit the blog “Meat, To Eat or Not to Eat”.